IBM/integrity-enforcer/docs/README_RESOURCE_SIGNATURE.md

     configmap/test-cm created
     ```

 6. Message signed

+    `ResourceSignature` resource has a `message` field which refers to the encoded content of a resource file to be signed.
+A resource file may include a specification for single resource (e.g. `/tmp/single-rsc.yaml`) or multiple resources (e.g. `/tmp/multi-rsc.yaml`).

     1. Single resource (`/tmp/single-rsc.yaml`)

         You can create a ResourceSignature for a single resource YAML file.